The Tower Tarot Card Meaning

 Frequently Asked Questions about The Tower

-What does The Tower mean in a tarot reading?
+What does The Tower tarot card mean?

 Is The Tower a yes or no card?

-What does The Tower symbolise?
+What does The Tower mean in a love reading?